Elwood, New York

 Elwood is a census-designated place (CDP) in the Town of Huntington in Suffolk County, on Long Island, in New York, United States.
-The population was 11,426 at the 2020 census.
+The population was 11,426 as of the 2020 census.

-The hamlet, given its location in the center of the Town of Huntington, is referred to as "The Heart Of Huntington."
+The hamlet, given its location in the center of the Town of Huntington, is referred to as "The Heart of Huntington."

 History

-The first settlers came to Elwood, NY in the mid to late 1800's.
-Not much written history can be found from this time period, but there was a book published in 1874 about Suffolk County, New York.
-In that book, it states that "Elwood was described as a one-and-a-half-mile area southeast of a section called Cuba."
+Elwood historically had its own post office and was originally known as Northern Dix Hills.
+How it got the name Elwood is somewhat of a mystery.
+The first settlers came to Elwood, NY, in the mid to late 1800s.
+A post office was established in North Dix Hills (the area north of Jericho Turnpike) on June 7, 1870, officially operating under the name Elwood.
+There was also a book published in 1874 about Suffolk County, New York.
+In that book it makes the first mention of the name Elwood, stating that "Elwood was described as a one-and-a-half-mile area southeast of a section called Cuba."
+By 1871, the original Dix Hills Post Office was discontinued, and all mail was transferred there.
+This historic, 19th-century Elwood Post Office was permanently discontinued on October 31, 1902.

-There are revolutionary soldier Graves and their families.
-So, it is believed that they've been here longer than mid 1800s.
+There are graves for revolutionary soldiers and their families, so it is believed that they've been here since before the mid-1800s.

 There were large farmlands owned by a few farmers.
-Many people who were farmers came to Elwood to work, grow, and produce food, because of the level land and Long Island's rich soil.
+Many people who were farmers came to Elwood to work, grow, and produce food because of the level land and Long Island's rich soil.
 Elwood may have gotten its name from an early settler named Elkanah Wood; however, this is only a theory.
 As the Elwood community started to grow, there were few students in the schools due to families deciding that farm life and chores came before education.
 The need for education became more apparent with families wanting their children to go to school.
-In 1894 a law in New York state was passed so that every child from 8-16 was required to attend school.
+In 1894 a law in New York State was passed so that every child from 8 to 16 was required to attend school.

-Geography
+Geography and public service

 According to the United States Census Bureau, the CDP has a total area of 4.8 sqmi, all land.